-It is the policy of SWUU Church that the Building and Grounds Committee (B & G Committee) shall have the general responsibility for church property maintenance, repair, additions and alterations.
-Church property includes buildings, grounds, equipment, furnishings and appliances.
+Led by the Head of Building and Grounds, the Building and Grounds Committee shall have the general responsibility for church property maintenance, repair, additions and alterations.
+Church property includes buildings, grounds, equipment, furnishings, appliances, and information technology systems.

-The Board of Trustees grants authority to the B & G Committee to make decisions on maintenance, repair, additions, and alterations to the property or aesthetic elements of the building, and to carry out such maintenance, repair, additions and alterations provided that the related expenditures do not result in Fiscal Year expenses that exceed the current annual budget for the B & G Committee approved by the Congregation or the Board of Trustees.
+The Committee is authorized to make decisions on routine maintenance, repair, additions, and alterations to the property or aesthetic elements of the building.
+Significant alterations or alterations that exceed the annual budget requires approval by the Board of Trustees.